 Please note that price might increase if your changes to the design mean use of additional material or time as compared to the original version.

 Q: How do I know I get the right size on a bracelet?

 A: THIS IS VERY IMPORTANT.
 All bracelets are custom made, so we need to know your specific wrist size.
 At the bottom of our frontpage, as well in the confirmation email of your order are instructions and a photo of how to correctly measure your wrist.
 The measurement should be exact - we will adjust for comfort.
 You can tell us your measurement at the shopping cart page, where you also can put other comments.
 If you are unsure then chose a bracelet with adjustable clasp.

-If we don't receive your wristsize we will try to reach you through the contacts you have provided, so please keep an eye on your email or sms.
+If we don't receive your wristsize we will try to reach you through the contacts you have provided, so please keep an eye on your email.